fareedst/stdd/ai-principles.md

 - Example: `[REQ:FEATURE] Description of the feature requirement`
 - Implementation status: ✅ (Implemented) or ⏳ (Planned)
 - **Note**: Validation criteria defined in requirements inform the testing strategy in `architecture-decisions.md` and specific test implementations in `implementation-decisions.md`
+- **Language Discussions**: Requirements MUST be language-agnostic.
+Language selection, runtime choices, and language-specific implementation details belong in architecture decisions (`architecture-decisions.md`) or implementation decisions (`implementation-decisions.md`), NOT in requirements.
+The ONLY exception is when language selection is itself a specific requirement (e.g., `[REQ:USE_PYTHON]` for a Python-specific project requirement).

 #### 2. Architecture Decisions Section
 - Documents high-level design choices